Userful™: Frequently Asked Questions

 There are 3 options:

 - Pull sound from the sound output jacks on the Userful host.
-This typically provides the best quality sound output as you can get 5 or even 7 or more channels of sound from a Userful host, as opposed to just stereo sound at the zero client or display itself.
-This is recommended if sound will be via an overhead centrally controlled audio system which is located in the same room as the Userful host.
+This typically provides the best quality sound output as compared to just stereo sound at the zero client or display itself.

 - Pull sound from the zero client device via the 3.5mm stereo audio output jack.
 One device will be designated as the "Control Display" for the video wall during creation of the source and will provide audio output.